LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-auto-renewals.md

 2. **Automatic renewals.** This ensures that if you are able to renew an item, then the system will renew it for you to avoid it going overdue.

-In these days of online renewal it's easy to say there's no excuse to go overdue.
+With online renewal it's easy to say there's no excuse to go overdue.
 And there isn't, other than being forgetful and busy, or both.
 Neither of which a library should really be punishing.

-But there's also little excuse for library systems to not do auto-renewal.
+There's also little excuse for library systems to not provide auto-renewal.
 Most of my life is controlled through perfectly timed automation.
 In the morning Google tells me when to get up, what I am supposed to be doing, and whether I will need an umbrella to do it.
 Every now and then it also hints how long it will take me to get to places I'm not supposed to be, like the pub.
 Amazon tells me what I need to buy, and things that I hadn't considered buying but it knows I will be tempted by.
 Moonpig sends birthday cards for me, and Netflix lets me know when TV shows that I might like become available.
 A measley pre-overdue email from my library, three days before a book is due back, seems like negligence towards my wellbeing.

 OK, libraries don't want to mimic the intrusive automation and data collection that goes on with other things.
 But stopping people getting fines when they don't need to would be nice.

 All this could be done by users themselves, but it requires a bit of investigation into how renewals work.
 The automation we're looking for here is something like:

-**If:** My books are about to go overdue.
+**If** my books are about to go overdue. **Then** Renew them. **And** Tell me about it.
-**Then:** Renew them.
-**And:** Tell me about it.

 There are 3 library system processes that are needed for this.